anadi-mohan/Neural_Network/README.md

 A standard mathematical model for Dense Layer should be established so that it could be easily be implemented.
-Some of the standard mathematical tools to implement Dense Layer are :
+Some of the standard mathematical tools to implement Dense-Layer are :

 - Addition of Matices
 - Inner-Product of Vector X Matrix